isaureCdB/ProtNAff/README.md

 ### Creation of the structures database (step 1)

+The first step is to create `structures.json`, a JSON containing informations obtained by parsing 3D structures downloaded from the PDB.
+The list of PDB entries to consider is provided by the user.
+It can be obtained by using the "advanced search" page of rcsb.org and selecting all structures that contain both protein and RNA/DNA, or a subset of those by using the available filters from RCSB (such as specific protein families, organism...).
-The first step is to create `structures.json`, a JSON containing informations per 3D structure, either extracted from x3DNA outputs or computed by ProtNAff directly.
-Examples of usage are given below.
+The informations contained in the created database (structures.json) are either obtained by runing the dssr tool of 3DNA or computed by ProtNAff directly.
+Examples of usage of this database are given below.

 ### Usage of filters (step 2)